-I am writing regarding my sweet dog Gunner that was recently diagnosed with Grade III mast cell tumor by Dr. Kilgore.
-His rather large sized tumor was removed from his neck in early March, it was “hiding” within the skin under his neck and went undetected for a while.
+“My sweet dog Gunner was recently diagnosed with Grade III mast cell tumor.
+His rather large tumor was removed from his neck in early March; it was “hiding” within the skin under his neck and went undetected for a while.
 It was discovered one day when I tightened his collar; his thick coat masked it visually.
 My heart sank a bit when I found it.

-Gunner is a 7 year old Golden/Yellow lab mix rescue that I have had since he was 6 weeks old.
-He looked like a little tank when I first got him with a chunky body with big ole fee and a big ole head.
+“Gunner is a 7-year-old Golden/Yellow lab mix rescue that I have had since he was 6 weeks old.
+He looked like a little tank when I first got him with a chunky body with big feet and a big ole head.
 He has evolved into a handsome boy and savors the comments like “what a beautiful dog”; he knows exactly what they are saying and holds his head a bit higher when someone comes to pet or pay attention to him.
 He holds no pedigree but most people think he is a purebred buff colored Golden when they see him.
-His statue (all 110 lbs of him) is as big as his heart and he makes everyone smile; quite the charmer to say the least with his smilin’ face and big feathery swooshy tail and is a talker when he enters a room and doesn’t get the attention he thinks he deserves.
+His stature (all 110 lbs of him) is as big as his heart and he makes everyone smile; quite the charmer to say the least with his smilin’ face and big feathery swooshy tail.
+He is a talker when he enters a room and doesn’t get the attention he thinks he deserves.

-Gunner has already endured two TPLO surgeries to correct damaged ligaments in his back legs over the course of his life – three years apart.
+“Gunner has already endured two TPLO surgeries to correct damaged ligaments in his back legs over the course of his life – three years apart.
 He also has some degenerative disc problems in his lumbar spine.
-He has had the usual “lab” ear infections and I think has some food allergy problems that have been resolved by feeding him “grainless” dry food and he has NEVER showed that he is hurting or is in pain.
+He has had the usual “lab” ear infections and I think has some food allergy problems that have been resolved by feeding him “grainless” dry food and he has never showed that he is hurting or is in pain.

-I have always been able to give the best care that I could for him and his “sister”.
-I have no real children and have always had animals in my life.
+“I have always been able to give the best care that I could for him and his ‘sister.’
+I have no real children and have always had animals in my life.”

-Hi FETCH!
-Just wanted to let you know that my sweet boy Gunner reached the end of his journey on this earth last week and I had to make a tough decisions on having him put to sleep.
-He battled his very aggressive cancer with dignity, a gentle tail wag and a smiling face.
+“Hi FETCH!
+Just wanted to let you know that my sweet boy Gunner reached the end of his journey on this earth last week and I had to make a tough decision on having him put to sleep.
+He battled his aggressive cancer with dignity, a gentle tail wag and a smiling face.
 He captured the hearts of all that got the pleasure to meet and spend any time with him.
-He was not only giant in statue but also in heart.
-The Lord truly blessed me when he picked me as his owner.
+He was not only giant in stature but also in heart.
 Dr. Waite at TOS was gold in her treatment plans and your organization gave us a bit more time together and aided Dr. Waite in evaluating some of the newer mast cell tumor drug therapies.

-Thank you all for all you do to help people have extended time with their special family members.
+“Thank you all for all you do to help people have extended time with their special family members.
 Those few extra months were very special to me.
-Rest in peace my gentle giant!
+Rest in peace, my gentle giant!”